 • Consider using only A.A.
 General Service Conference-approved literature within the format of a new secular meeting of A.A.
 Of course, anyone can read aloud from any kind of literature or discuss any topic they like at any A.A. meeting.
 But try to avoid creating the misperception that a secular meeting of A.A. is somehow not a “real” A.A. meeting by including unapproved readings in your meeting format.

 • Make it clear to everyone that secular and non-religious members of Alcoholics Anonymous and the groups they form strive to uphold the same 12 Traditions as all other A.A. groups and members.

 • Go to lots of other A.A. meetings and announce where and when the new, secular meeting of A.A. will be held and ask people to check it out.
 Prepare flyers to hand out at other A.A. meetings or post on bulletin boards at Alano clubs and other places A.A. members congregate.

 • At A.A. meetings where they “close in the usual manner” by reciting the Lord’s Prayer, look for people whose lips aren’t moving – and be sure to hand them one of your flyers.

 • After you and at least one other A.A. member have been meeting for one month, you can register your group with the A.A.
 General Service Office (GSO) in New York.
 You will receive an official group service number when you do this.
 Having that number and official GSO recognition in hand may aid your effort to have your A.A. meeting or group listed properly in local directories by your Central Office or Intergroup office.

-• Make sure your group elects a Group Service Representative (GSR) who links your secular A.A. group to A.A. as a whole and who regularly participates in A.A. service activities at all levels.
+• Make sure your group elects a General Service Representative (GSR) who links your secular A.A. group to A.A. as a whole and who regularly participates in A.A. service activities at all levels.